 Learn more about protecting your health and well-being while living or working on campus by visiting the university’s Coronavirus Information webpage.

-What can my instructor do if I refuse to wear a mask or comply with other campus COVID-19 safety protocols?
+What can my instructor do if I refuse to wear a face covering or comply with other campus COVID-19 safety protocols?

-If you want to attend class, receive campus services, or participate in campus activities, but you refuse to wear a mask or comply with other COVID-19 safety protocols, your instructor may respond by doing any one or more of the following:
+If you want to attend class, receive campus services, or participate in campus activities, but you refuse to wear a face covering or comply with other COVID-19 safety protocols, your instructor may respond by doing any one or more of the following:

 - Leaving the room to contact Student Affairs, Environmental Health & Safety, or any other campus department tasked with responding to such issues

 - Ending the class session or meeting if you refuse to leave

 - Reporting you to the Office of Student Rights & Responsibilities for further action